pinobatch/240p-test-mini/nes/docs/rombanks.md

 * `BANK00` and `BANK01` (BNROM: 0; UNROM: 0 and 1)
   Compressed CHR and map data
 * `GATEDATA` (BNROM: 0; UNROM: 1)
-  Files that are decompressed not to VRAM but to main memory, such as the tilemap in the *Kiki Kaikai*-inspired vertical scroll test and the sprite in the shadow sprite test
+  Files decompressed not to VRAM but to main memory for a second pass of decompression, such as the tilemap in the vertical scroll test and the sprite in the shadow sprite test
 * `STUB0` (BNROM: 0; UNROM: does not exist)
   If the NES powers on in this bank, immediately switch to bank 1